b2ihealthcare/snow-owl/docs/setup/security/index.md

 NOTE: It is recommended in production environments that all communication between a client and Snow Owl is performed through a secure connection.
 {% endhint %}

-Snow Owl responds back with an `HTTP 401 Unauthorized` response if the request needs to be authenticated.
+Snow Owl sends an `HTTP 401 Unauthorized` response if a request needs to be authenticated.

 ## Authorization